SpectralFlame/PHExt/README.md

 # PHExt

 PHExt is a chrome extension which aims at making specific parts of Pokeheroes more userfriendly.

-PHExt will never make something easier that is part of the game since that would be unfair to those that doesn't have the extension.
+PHExt will never make something easier that is part of the game since that would be unfair to those who don't have the extension.

 ## What's new in v1.0.0?